aklajnert/changelogd/docs/commands.rst

 entry
 -----

 Creates a new changelog entry.
-By default it asks for the entry type, issue id and the changelog message.
+By default, it asks for the entry type, issue id, and the changelog message.
 This can be changed by modifying the ``message_types`` in ``config.yaml``.
 Also, the ``entry`` subcommand will try to extract git username and e-mail and the system username.